How to Clean Grout with Toilet Bowl Cleaner | Should You???

 - The best way to clean up after using toilet bowl cleaner is with paper towels or a cloth.

 - Next, Wash Away any Surplus Cleaner; you can use a microfiber cloth to wipe up the extra cleaner.
-You want your floor as clean and slippery-free as possible so that it can stay in good shape for years!
+You want your floor as clean and slippery-free as possible so it can stay in good shape for years!

 - Finally, mop the floor; you can use a microfiber O’Cedar (see featured link above).
 The whole selling point of this product is how you can wring out the mop with your feet and get it dry without touching any dirty parts!
 Plus, there is no need for messy buckets; remove them from the floor attachment and put them in the wash.
-The best way to get the mop just right is 10 quick spins or so of the O’Cedar microfiber mop.
+The best way to get the mop right is 10 quick spins of the O’Cedar microfiber mop.
 It brings you the right level of dampness to mop your floor.

 Our verdict and thoughts